mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 # LLMs with Public APIs

 The fastest way to use large language models is through cloud APIs.
-Google, OpenAI, and Anthropic all offer APIs that give you access to their most capable models with just a few lines of Python code.
+Google, OpenAI, and Anthropic,  all offer APIs that give you access to their most capable proprietary models with just a few lines of Python code.
+Fireworks.ai is an inference provider in the USA that offers fast inferencing for many open weight models.
 You don't need a GPU, you don't need to download model weights, and you can start building applications in minutes.

-In this chapter we work through practical examples using the Google Gemini API and the OpenAI API.
-Both provide Python client libraries that handle authentication, request formatting, and response parsing.
+In this chapter we work through practical examples using the Google Gemini API, the OpenAI API, and the Fireworks.ai API.
+Each provides Python client libraries (or compatibility layers) that handle authentication, request formatting, and response parsing.
 The patterns you learn here apply to other API providers as well — the core concepts of sending prompts, receiving completions, and managing conversations are the same across providers.

 The examples for this chapter are in the directory **source-code/llm_public_apis**.